jackson-07/pokedex/README.md

 ## User Stories

-As a user, I want to see all of the Pokémon in the Pokédex.
+As a user, I want to search for Pokémon by name to find the ones I want to add to my lineup.

-As a user, I want to be able to create an account and log in so that I can save and access my lineup.
+As a user, I want to be to log in so that I can save and access my lineup.

-As a user, I want to view a list of all available Pokémon so that I can choose the ones I want in my lineup.

-As a user, I want to search for Pokémon by name to easily find the ones I want to add to my lineup.

 As a user, I want to view detailed information about each Pokémon, including its stats, abilities, and moves.